 Advantages of Start-Anywhere Application Monitoring

-BMC Discovery for Multi-Cloud takes a proven approach with start-anywhere application monitoring that is able to identify assets and their dependencies based on any piece of information about them.
+BMC Helix Discovery takes a proven approach with start-anywhere application monitoring that is able to identify assets and their dependencies based on any piece of information about them.
 There are several advantages to being able to map an application or service from any starting point:

 - Users can begin mapping using whatever information they happen to know—a much more flexible, efficient and trusted experience.